-Under the Digital Security Act, 200 media workers are in custody, facing trial.
+Since 2018, when the Digital Security Act was passed in Bangladesh, over 200 journalists, writers and activists are facing cases under it.
 The country also has legislation allowing for the legal shutdown and canceling of publishers, becoming a weapon to terrorize the press, culminating in a ban of a popular opposition paper.

 Working journalists are under surveillance and media owners are often pro-government.
 This causes people to turn to other forms of media, increasing the spread of misinformation and disinformation.

 “We have lost our credibility to a great extent,” Alam said.
 “People are withdrawing their trust from the mainstream media and resting it on Facebook and other social media platforms.”

 Pinar Ersoy, Istanbul editor for BBC’s Monitoring Turkey team, said the state of journalism in her country has changed as pro-government businesses continue to buy media outlets, but opposition papers have become popular.